tempelaar-team/qclab-dev/docs/interactive_docs/overview/model.rst

 1. **Model Object**: The model object is an instance of the `Model` class from `qc_lab`.
 2. **Input Constants**: The input constants are high level parameters that govern the behavior of the model like the number of sites in a lattice, the characteristic frequency of a spectral density, or other quantities the user may want to specify.
 3. **Initialization Functions**: The initialization functions are a list of functions that converts the user-speficied input constants into internal constants that are used both by QC Lab and any ingredients defined by the user in the model object.
 4. **Internal Constants**: Internal constants are quantities that are derived from the input constants and have a well-defined meaning and structure within the context of the model and QC Lab.
 In the following table we list the necessary internal constants required by QC Lab, as well as their structure.
+5. **Ingredients**: The model ingredients are functions that define the specific properties of the Model.
+At its most basic, these ingredients define the quantum, quantum-classical, and classical terms of the Hamiltonian.
+Because QC Lab expects these ingredients to be attached to specific attributes of the model object, they are defined in a list of tuples, where each tuple contains the name of the attribute and the function that defines the ingredient.
+   For example, the quantum Hamiltonian ingredient accessed at `model.h_q` would be defined by the ingredients list `model.ingredients = [('h_q', h_q_function)]`.

 .. list-table:: QC Lab Internal Constants
    :header-rows: 1